 As for the first pillar, increasing your salary will increase your contributions to the second pillar.
 Then, it will increase your final pension.
-Don’t forget that contributions to the second pillar are pre-tax.
+Do not forget that contributions to the second pillar are pre-tax.
 But of course, increasing the salary is not always possible or even what you want.
 And increasing your salary is an obvious choice if you can do it in good conditions.

 Withdraw before retirement

 You can withdraw money from your second pillar before retirement (early withdrawal).

 The main reason for early withdrawal is to buy a house.
 Indeed, you can withdraw your second pillar money to build or buy a house.
 This will reduce your pension accordingly, but can greatly help you to have the funds for your house.
-The same apply if you want to start your own company.
+The same applies if you want to start your own company.
 You can also withdraw the money if you are leaving Switzerland.
 The other reason is early retirement.
 You can withdraw your second pillar five years before retirement age.

 There are some limitations and rules to these early withdrawals.
 The minimum withdrawal is 20’000 CHF.
-If you sell the house you bought with second pillar, you have to repay what you withdrew.
-Contributions into your second pillar after early withdrawal won’t be tax-free.
-After you’ve reached the same amount before the withdrawal, they will be tax-free again.
+If you sell the house you bought with the second pillar, you have to repay what you withdrew.
+Contributions into your second pillar after early withdrawal will not be tax-free.
+After you have reached the same amount before the withdrawal, they will be tax-free again.
 Be careful that after 50 years old, you are limited in what you can withdraw.
 After age 50, you can only withdraw the amount that was available when you were 50 or half of what is available.
 The limit is the maximum of these two numbers.
 Finally, withdrawals are only possible every five years.

 Every year, you should receive a report from your pension fund telling you a lot of things.
-It will give you information about how much you contributed, the mandatory part, the extra-mandatory part, … It also makes prediction on how much you’ll have by retirement.
-You should not bother too much about the predictions, but it’s interesting nonetheless.
+It will give you information about how much you contributed, the mandatory part, the extra-mandatory part, … It also makes prediction on how much you will have by retirement.
+You should not bother too much about the predictions.
+But it is interesting nonetheless.